Paula Peinovich, PhD

-Daniel Katz joined NLC in January 2012 as Dean of the School of Labor Studies and interim Dean of the School of Professional Studies.
-Daniel was an Associate Professor of History at the State University of New York, Empire State College, where he was also chair of the Master of Arts in Policy Studies program.
+Daniel Katz is Provost of the College.
+He joined NLC in January 2012 as Dean of the School of Labor Studies and interim Dean of the School of Professional Studies.
+He was an Associate Professor of History at the State University of New York, Empire State College, where he was also chair of the Master of Arts in Policy Studies program.
 He earned his PhD in history at Rutgers University.
-His book, All Together Different: Yiddish Socialists, Garment Workers, and the Labor Roots of Multiculturalism was published in November by New York University Press.
-He is also co-editor of the forthcoming anthology from the New Press called Labor Rising: The Past and Future of Working People in America.
-Katz has been an organizer and union representative with the Service Employees International Union, the United Auto Workers, the American Federation of Teachers, and Doctors Council of New York City.
-He sits on the boards of directors of the New York Labor History Association, and Jews for Racial and Economic Justice.
-He is also a contributing editor of Labor: Studies in Working-Class History of the Americas, the official journal of the Labor and Working-Class History Association (LAWCHA).
+His book, All Together Different: Yiddish Socialists, Garment Workers, and the Labor Roots of Multiculturalism was published in November 2011 by New York University Press and has been reissued in paperback in July 2013.
+He is also co-editor of an anthology from the New Press called Labor Rising: The Past and Future of Working People in America.
+He is a contributing editor of Labor: Studies in Working-Class History of the Americas, the official journal of the Labor and Working-Class History Association (LAWCHA).
+Provost Katz has been an organizer and union representative with the Service Employees International Union, the United Auto Workers, the American Federation of Teachers, and Doctors Council of New York City.

 Vice President for Marketing and Communications

 Lara joined National Labor College in April of 2011.
 Before NLC, Lara served as Assistant Director of Strategic Communication for the American Federation of State, County and Municipal Employees where she oversaw ten professional staff who designed communication and outreach strategies for new organizing campaigns.
 Originally from Connecticut, Lara worked at the state's Commission for Human Rights and Opportunities as well as for Connecticut's Speaker of the House.
 Lara earned her bachelor's degree from Brown University, JD from the University of Connecticut School of Law and LLM from Golden Gate University Law School.